herve4m/quay-api-operator/docs/crds/Notification.md

 ### repository

 Name of the repository which contains the notifications to manage.
 The format for the name is `namespace`/`shortname`.
-The namespace can be an organization or a personal namespace.
+The namespace can be an organization or your personal namespace.
 If you omit the namespace part in the name, then the resource looks for the repository in your personal namespace.
+You can manage notifications for repositories in your personal namespace, but not in the personal namespace of other users.
+The token you use in `quayToken` determines the user account you are using.

 __Type__: string